wp-plugins/slider-by-supsystic/readme.txt

 Using Slider by Supsystic, you will be able to attract more people to your site and amaze them with effective slideshows, which display your images in a marvellous way.
 It is rather simple - just select images you would like to show and Slider by Supsystic will create responsive slideshow.

 If you have this slider plugin on your website, you can upload large photo galleries there in one moment.
 It allows you to add both pictures and videos to the slider and customize the settings using different professional templates and options.
 All these things will help you to create a fascinating sliders for every visitor of your site.
 Now impressive slideshows can become a good addition to your WordPress site.
-Install Slyder by Supsystic and visitors be delighted by beautiful pictures from your photo and video galleries!
+Install Slider by Supsystic and visitors be delighted by beautiful pictures from your photo and video galleries!

 SEO optimized sliders can do a better job of getting the images and captions indexed well in the search engine.
 Fade, slide, rollover, slice anything you think is possible now with Slider by Supsystic plugin.
 We give high level of support for users and are willing to help you out even for some custom implementations in slider.